Birds

 Great Horned Owl

-The great horned owl is able to hunt an extensive array of prey, including animals that are larger and heavier than it is itself.
+The great horned owl can hunt animals that are larger and heavier than itself.

 Green Aracari